-Oh, and although vacancies don’t hurt as much, tenant turnover is often higher.
+Oh, and although vacancies don’t hurt as much, resident turnover is often higher.
 Self-management requires a lot more work.
 You’ll need to be vigilant about marketing your property and filling those units.

 Turnkey properties are properties ready to rent out the moment you buy them.
 No large-scale repairs or renovations are needed.
 This makes turnkey properties some of the fastest cash-flowing properties money can buy.

-Little effort is needed on your part to find tenants, and you may be able to demand higher rents.
+Little effort is needed on your part to find residents, and you may be able to demand higher rents.
 They’re the closest you can get to “hands-off” investment.

 In exchange, these tend to be the most expensive, given what you’re buying.
 Your ability to personalize the property may be limited since it’s fixed up.

 Location, location, location!
-Your property’s location plays a big role in its value and the rent you can demand from tenants.
+Your property’s location plays a big role in its value and the rent you can demand from residents.

 Here are a few sources you can use to find these and other data about neighborhoods:

 Juggling multiple units is tough with just one multifamily property.
-You have to ensure you fill all the property’s units, keep each tenant happy, collect rent on time, and handle all maintenance promptly.
+You have to ensure you fill all the property’s units, keep each resident happy, collect rent on time, and handle all maintenance promptly.